 Authorities also know that they never get to the top alone.
 By reaching out, aligning with strategic partnerships, and establishing a reliable network built on long-term trust, authorities build up everyone with them as they climb to the top.
 Authorities know that when you invest in your team and alliances, you will stay at the top.

 Authorities do not compete with one another.
-They strengthen one another and become an invaluable asset through alliance partnerships.
-Their ideas and attitude become the fertile ground for other authorities to prosper.
+They strengthen one another and become invaluable assets through alliance partnerships.
+Their ideas and attitude become fertile ground for other authorities to prosper.

 When you apply these five steps to building authority, you will find that you have no competition.
 The world is starving for real, authentic leadership, and if you are willing to play the long-term game and invest in your authority branding, your position will be solidified.
 The opportunities for the spotlight for your ideas to be shared will come to you naturally and effortlessly.